Dare you take the challenge

 If you’ve campaigned against climate change, joined an environmental group and are greening your life – here’s a challenge you can’t refuse.
 It is probably the single most important step you can take to help the world.
 Kim Donovan took it!

-But those who believe themselves to be ‘green’ yet who continue to eat meat and dairy, effectively signs their names along the dotted line of global collapse.
+Those who believe themselves to be ‘green’ yet who continue to eat meat and dairy, effectively signs their names along the dotted line of global collapse.
 Many find this a hard pill to swallow.
-After holding a banner high through the streets of London, it was an awakening that could not be ignored by Kim Donovan from Burnley.
+After holding a banner high through the streets of London, during the 2012 climate march, was an awakening that could not be ignored by Kim Donovan from Burnley.
 Action had to be taken!
 So Viva! challenged her to put her mouth where her money is and go vegan for the sake of the environment.

 “Taking part in the march made me aware of issues that I previously had no idea about – particularly how dairy production as well as meat is terrible for the planet.
 It made me think seriously about not drinking milk any more.
 I simply didn’t know that turning vegan can really make a difference,” Kim says.